pksebben/resume/README.md

    - Created backend database and API using Python / Flask / SQL and developed site map.
    - Coordinated with frontend designer on UI implementation.

+## Personal Projects

+### Python Nanny
+A Python package for novice programmers, when installed as part of a user site intercepts all uncaught exceptions, logging them with contextual information and reraising them.
+It provides users with personalized statistics on the most common classes of errors and the related third-party modules and packages to highlight knowledge gaps.

+### Interp
+Rust-based application that interpolates video using cv2 bindings and sends pixel data over websockets to microcontrollers that run LEDs.

+### Link Library
+An app that scrapes Zulip conversations for links in Rust and organizes and presents them in a searchable, taggable context with comment system and user account management built on Flask.
+Purpose-built for the Recurse Center with a focus on presenting a store of information of interest to a programming community.

 ## Previous Job Experience
  - Restaurant/Bar Manager, Bartender - Multiple locations	2014 - 2017